-6.4 - Battery Requirements
+6.4 BATTERY REQUIREMENTS

-Group 26R, 12V, 525 CCA (Minimum CCA)
+Group 26R, 12V, 525CCA (Minimum CCA)

-6.5 - Battery Installation
+6.5 BATTERY INSTALLATION

 Fill the battery with the proper electrolyte fluid if necessary and have the battery fully charged before installing it.

 Before installing and connecting the battery, complete the following steps:

-- 1. Verify that the generator has been turned OFF. - Turn off utility power supply to the transfer switch. - 3.
+- 1. Verify that the generator has been turned OFF. - 2.
+Turn off utility power supply to the transfer switch. - 3.
 Remove the 7.5A fuse from the generator control panel.

 Battery cables were factory connected at the generator.
-See Figure 6-3.
+See Figure 6.3.
 Connect cables to battery posts as follows:

 - 4. Connect the red battery cable (from starter contactor) to the battery post indicated by a positive, POS or (+). - 5.
 Connect the black battery cable (from frame ground) to the battery post indicated by a negative, NEG or (-). - 6.
-Install the red battery post cover (included).
+Install the battery post covers (included).

+NOTE:

-NOTE: Dielectric grease should be used on battery posts to aid in the prevention of corrosion.
+Dielectric grease should be used on battery posts to aid in the prevention of corrosion.

+NOTE:

-NOTE: Damage will result if battery connections are made in reverse.
+Damage will result if battery connections are made in reverse.

-Figure 6-3.
-Battery Cable Connections
+Figure 6.3 - Battery Cable Connections

-NOTE: In areas where temperatures regularly fall below 32 °F (0 °C), a pad type battery heater and engine oil warmer are required to be installed to aid in cold climate starting.
-This is available as a cold weather kit through an independent authorized service dealer and is also available on Generac.com.
+NOTE: In areas where temperatures regularly fall below 32° F (0° C), it is recommended that a pad type battery heater be installed to aid in cold climate starting.
+This is available as a cold weather kit through an authorized service dealer.